Dispersion (chemistry): Examples of dispersions

 Milk is a commonly cited example of an emulsion, a specific type of dispersion of one liquid into another liquid where the two liquids are immiscible.
 The fat molecules suspended in milk provide a mode of delivery of important fat-soluble vitamins and nutrients from the mother to newborn.
 The mechanical, thermal, or enzymatic treatment of milk manipulates the integrity of these fat globules and results in a wide variety of dairy products.

 Oxide dispersion-strengthened alloy (ODS) is an example of oxide particle dispersion into a metal medium, which improves the high temperature tolerance of the material.
 Therefore these alloys have several applications in the nuclear energy industry, where materials must withstand extremely high temperatures to maintain operation.

-The degradation of coastal aquifers is a direct result of seawater intrusion into the and dispersion into the aquifer following excessive use of the aquifer.
+The degradation of coastal aquifers is a direct result of seawater intrusion and dispersion into the aquifer following excessive use of the aquifer.
 When an aquifer is depleted for human use, it is naturally replenished by groundwater moving in from other areas.
 In the case of coastal aquifers, the water supply is replenished both from the land boundary on one side and the sea boundary on the other side.
 After excessive discharge, saline water from the sea boundary will enter the aquifer and disperse in the freshwater medium, threatening the viability of the aquifer for human use.
 Several different solutions to seawater intrusion in coastal aquifers have been proposed, including engineering methods of artificial recharge and implementing physical barriers at the sea boundary.

 Chemical dispersants are used in oil spills to mitigate the effects of the spill and promote the degradation of oil particles.
 The dispersants effectively isolate pools on oil sitting on the surface of the water into smaller droplets that disperse into the water, which lowers the overall concentration of oil in the water to prevent any further contamination or impact on marine biology and coastal wildlife.